-	Q: What would it cost to add a security light?
+Q: What would it cost to add a dusk-to-dawn light?

 *Costs and prices reflected above can change at anytime, so please contact one of our CSRs for billing questions and estimates, and our Engineering Department for installation costs and estimates.